High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

 We introduced and demonstrated a novel method for implementing a high-precision frequency-controlled phase shifter based on acousto-optic modulators.
 Two experimental setups were developed to address the different experimental fluctuations that affect the performance of the phase shifter.
 The first one suppresses the phase variations introduced by the optical fiber required for the practical implementation of our phase shifter, and the second one also diminishes the fluctuations due to thermal variations of the AOMs.
 While the second setup is more reliable, this comes at the expense of having additional frequencies present at the output.
 We showed with our setup that a phase shift of $2\pi$ can be achieved with a \SI{10}{\meter} fiber by varying the AOM frequency $\fAOM=\fS/2$ in a range smaller than $\SI{10}{\mega\hertz}$.
 A greater phase shift of several cycles can be achieved by using a longer optical fiber or a greater frequency shift.

-In principle, this method offers a typical phase resolution of \SI{e-13}{\radian}.
-However, most experimental implementation would have a passive phase-noise floor much higher that this, so to further exploit this resolution a feedback mechanism~\cite{bechhoeferFeedbackPhysicistsTutorial2005} could be implemented on the system to stabilize the phase shift in a fixed value using the AOM frequency as a control parameter.
+The presented technique opens a new pathway in phase control methods.
+By leveraging the frequency of an electronic signal to determine the phase shift, this technique harnesses the unparalleled precision inherent in frequency synthesizers.

-\begin{backmatter} \bmsection{Funding} This work was supported by project UNAM-PAPIIT IN115523, UNAM-CIC LANMAC program and CONACyT Ciencia Básica grant A1-S-29630.
+\begin{backmatter} \bmsection{Acknowledgment} The authors would like to thank Luis A. Orozco for helpful discussions. \bmsection{Funding} This work was supported by project UNAM-PAPIIT IN115523, UNAM-CIC LANMAC program and CONACyT Ciencia Básica grant A1-S-29630.
 E. E-R., L. U-R., E. G. A-T. and A. H-L. acknowledge fellowships by CONAHCyT. \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request. \end{backmatter} \\